ari-language/ari/README.md

 ## Syntactic expressions

-Syntactic expressions are the base expressions of arie.
+Syntactic expressions are the base expressions of the language.
 They are defined without parenthesis, in contrast to the [symbolic expressions](https://en.wikipedia.org/wiki/S-expression).

 Anything that's a syntactic expression is designed that way to reduce